 CMMS software is only as good as the business practices it supports.
 Don’t just automate current practices… evaluate, improve, and enhance.
-Major changes are easier to implement when they are coupled with the changes of new system.
+Additionally, major changes are easier to implement when they are coupled with the changes of the new system.

 - Proactive work management practices with proper staffing

 - Dedicated planners, integrated maintenance, and production planning

 - Total cost of ownership vs. lowest cost

 - Integrated with work management